Sync data

 3. Verify synced data

-After ensuring all nodes in this section run successfully, go to Ad Hoc Query in the navigation pane on the left.
-Create a new EMR Spark SQL ad-hoc query.
-Write SQL to verify that the external tables created by the EMR Spark SQL nodes produce data correctly.
+After all nodes in this section run successfully, go to Ad Hoc Query in the left navigation pane.
+Create an EMR Spark SQL ad-hoc query and run SQL to verify that the external tables return data correctly.

 -- Update the partition filter condition to your actual business date.